Research-driven teacher training

-I have worked as a teaching assistant for the following courses:
+I have also worked as a teaching assistant on the following courses:

 - Meaning in Life (PHILOS 1F03), Johannes Steizinger, McMaster University